-- In addition to Part 1 above for CL/MUPD, staff notes that the use is already permitted in the CC 1) district, and would be subject to these requirements; and, - Other similar uses such as a Type I Restaurant with a Drive Through located in the CL FLU designation are also subject to the same Major Intersection Criteria.
+- 1) In addition to Part 1 above for CL/MUPD, staff notes that the use is already permitted in the CC district, and would be subject to these requirements; and, - 2) Other similar uses such as a Type I Restaurant with a Drive Through located in the CL FLU designation are also subject to the same Major Intersection Criteria.

-CHAPTER B SUPPLEMENTARY USE STANDARDS 9
+9 CHAPTER B SUPPLEMENTARY USE STANDARDS

-- A. Definitions and Supplementary Standards for Specific Uses 37.
-Convenience Store with Gas Sales - A convenience store which includes accessory gasoline retail sales to the general public. - Location Criteria [Ord.
-2006-004] C. - Major Intersection Criteria for CL FLU U/S Tier 3) - A convenience store with gas sales with a CL FLU designation shall also comply with Art.
+37. Convenience Store with Gas Sales

+A convenience store which includes accessory gasoline retail sales to the general public.

+c.
+Location Criteria [Ord.
+2006-004]

+3) Major Intersection Criteria for CL FLU U/S Tier A convenience store with gas sales with a CL FLU designation

+A convenience store with gas sales with a CL FLU designation shall also comply with Art.
 5.E.1, Major Intersection Criteria.
 [Ord.
 2006-004]